 Shaktism (Skt: Śāktaṃ : doctrine of energy) is a hinduist tradition wherein the metaphysical reality is considered feminine and the Devi is supreme.
 The variety of goddesses are all considered as aspects of the same supreme goddess(Mahashakti or Parashakti).

 The sub-traditions within Shaktism range from those focussed on gracious Lakshmi to fierce Kali.
 Some sub-traditions associate their goddess therefore with Shiva or Vishnu.

-The Devi Mahatmya in particular, is considered in Shaktism to be as important as the Bhagavad Gita.
+The Devi Mahatmya in particular, is considered in Shaktism to be as important as the Bhagavad Gita for Hinduism.